hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 primary to the secondary.
 A secondary may also initiate an AXFR based on a refresh timer or scheduled/triggered zone maintenance.

-2. The secondary will normally (but not always) make a SOA query to the master to obtain the serial number of the zone held by the master (since UDP NOTIFY messages can be trivially spoofed).
+2. The secondary will normally (but not always) make a SOA query to the primary to obtain the serial number of the zone held by the primary.

-2. If the master serial is higher than the secondaries serial, the secondary makes an AXFR request (over TCP) to the primary after which the AXFR data flows in one or more AXFR responses on the TCP connection.
+2. If the primary serial is higher than the secondaries serial, the secondary makes an AXFR request (over TCP) to the primary after which the AXFR data flows in one or more AXFR responses on the TCP connection.